 For those banks and credit unions that do have an interest in providing banking services to the cannabis industry but are waiting for some statutory protections from the federal level, they should be researching the due diligence they will need to conduct and be ready to move once those protections come to fruition.

-Kelli L. Baker is a partner in Plunkett Cooney’s Grand Rapids Office, who has particular expertise in the areas of loan workouts, loan origination, title insurance and cannabis law.
+Kelli L. Baker is a partner in Plunkett Cooney’s Grand Rapids Office, who has particular expertise in the areas of loan workouts, loan origination and title insurance.

 Add a comment